 \subsection{Threat Model}

-We introduce \textsc{MM-PoisonRAG}, the first framework to systematically expose vulnerabilities of multimodal RAG under knowledge poisoning attacks.
-Unlike text-only RAG, multimodal RAG is uniquely vulnerable due to its reliance on cross-modal alignment: adversarially crafted images or captions can manipulate similarity scores, ensuring poisoned entries dominate retrieval and propagate errors through reranking and generation.

-Given the access to the target task $\tau$, we assume a realistic adversary who cannot alter existing KB entries but can inject a constrained number of adversarial image-text pairs into the KB, emulating misinformation propagation in publicly accessible sources.
-The attacker's goal is to disrupt retrieval such that poisoned knowledge entry consistently influences downstream reasoning.
-We define two novel attack strategies (Fig.\ref{fig:concept_fig}): (1) \textbf{Localized Poisoning Attack} (LPA): a \textit{targeted} attack that injects query-relevant but \textit{factually incorrect} knowledge knowledge into the KB, steering the generator toward an attacker-defined response for a specific query, (2) \textbf{Globalized Poisoning Attack} (GPA): an \textit{untargeted} attack that introduces a single query-irrelevant but universally ``relevant-looking'' knowledge entry, broadly forcing the system to produce nonsensical responses across all queries.
+We introduce \textsc{MM-PoisonRAG}, a framework to systematically expose vulnerabilities of multimodal RAG under knowledge poisoning attacks.
+Unlike text-only RAG, multimodal RAG is uniquely vulnerable due to its reliance on cross-modal alignment: adversarial images or captions can manipulate similarity scores, ensuring poisoned entries to dominate retrieval and propagate errors through reranking and generation.
+We assume a realistic adversary with access to the target task $\tau$ who cannot alter existing KB entries but can inject a limited number of adversarial image-text pairs, emulating misinformation propagation in public sources.
+The attacker aims to disrupt retrieval such that poisoned entries consistently influence downstream reasoning.
+We define two novel attack strategies (Fig.\ref{fig:concept_fig}): \textbf{Localized Poisoning Attack} (LPA): a \textit{targeted} attack that injects query-relevant but \textit{factually incorrect} knowledge into the KB, steering the generator toward an attacker-defined response for a specific query, \textbf{Globalized Poisoning Attack} (GPA): an \textit{untargeted} attack that introduces a single query-irrelevant but universally ``relevant-looking'' entry, broadly forcing the system to produce nonsensical responses across all queries. \looseness=-1